Annville Historic District: Creation of a second historic district

 This ordinance also currently states that anyone proposing any modifications to any building in the historic district must obtain a building permit and that all such permits must be reviewed by, and must receive certification from, Annville's Historical Architectural Review Board (HARB) before any modifications may be made.

 Notable buildings

 The Annville Historic District includes 275 buildings in the central business district and surrounding residential areas of Annville.

 In 2007, the oldest remaining building in this historic district was the Mary Gass House.
 Built in 1753, it is a small, 1-1/2 story stone structure.
 Other notable buildings include 18th and early-19th century log dwellings, the Abraham Herr Manor House, St. Paul's Apostolic Church / St. Anthony's Coptic Church (1861), Kendig House (1830), Lewis Gilbert Inn (1800), Fleisher House and Livery (c.
 1780), and the Queen Anne style Light House.
 Included in the district is the separately listed Biever House.

-This historic district was added to the National Register of Historic Places in 1979.